PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 stale.

-In POSIX shells, this need to terminate on command error is addressed by the `set -e` configuration, which causes the shell to exit when a command fails.
+In POSIX shells, this need to terminate on command error is addressed by the `set -e` configuration, which causes the script to exit when a command fails.
 In addition, to ensure that an error is returned if any command in a pipeline fails, POSIX shells address this need with `set -o pipefail` configuration.

 This specification proposes a similar idea, but adapted to the PowerShell conventions of preference variables and catchable, self-describing, terminating error objects.
-This proposal adds the equivalent functionality of `set -eo pipefail` to return an error if any command in a pipeline fails.
+This proposal adds the equivalent functionality of `set -eo pipefail` to stop execution and return an error if any command in a pipeline fails.

  The specification and alternative proposals are based on the